hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 </Hds::Alert>
 !!!

-### Non-critical Alerts
+### Informational Alerts

-Use non-critical alerts, like highlight and neutral variants, for less urgent messages.
+Use Informational alerts, like highlight and neutral variants, for less urgent messages.
 These include updates, promotions, and non-urgent warnings.
 These alerts are non-disruptive.
-They suit info messages or upsells that don't need immediate attention.
+They suit info messages or up-sells that don't need immediate attention.
 Use critical, success, or warning alerts instead for errors or urgent situations.

 !!!
 Info